stereolabs/zed-hub-examples/README.md

 [**Github repository**](https://github.com/stereolabs/cmp-examples)

-## What are the ZED Hub features available and explained in these tutorials:
+## What are the available ZED Hub features explained in these tutorials:

-- Live stream : How to display  your camera live video in the ZED Hub interface
+- Live stream : How to display your camera's live video feed in the ZED Hub interface
 - Telemetry : How to upload and store any kind of data in order to analyse and display it later
 - Application parameters: How to define parameters to your application, settable in the ZED Hub interface
 - Remote functions: How to define and call a remote function